everpub/openscienceprize/proposal.md

 is genomics and bioinformatics researcher at UC Davis with strong record of reproducible research, open science advocacy, and teaching.
-In addition, our European lead ([TH]) is an experimental particle physicist, active open source developer, and has built [everware](http://everware.xyz) as a technical demonstraitoion of a system that allows people to jump right in to other's research code.
+In addition, our European lead ([TH]) is an experimental particle physicist and active open source developer who has built [everware](http://everware.xyz) as a technical demonstraitoion of a system that allows people to jump right in to other's research code.